Amitie10g/wikidata_top500/README.md

   ```

 ### Notes
 * ``run.sh`` is a shell script designed specifically to be used at Toolforge.
-Currently, is is used for mass-import.
+Currently, it is used for mass-import.
 * For mass update of already-existing items, several ``./main.py -i <Wikidata item> -t <TOP500 id>`` instances may be ran in parallel.
 * Using your main account is strongly discouraged.
 Use a [bot account](https://www.wikidata.org/wiki/Wikidata:Bots) with a [bot password](https://www.wikidata.org/wiki/Special:BotPasswords).